IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 only account for memory retained after the function has returned and not for any working memory that may be allocated during its execution.
 Typically this means that the memory costing function should measure the size of the object returned by the builtin.
-In the case of `squareInteger` it is a reasonable assumption that the result of squaring an integer of size `n` will be of size about `2n`, so we define the memory costing function to be `n -> 2*n + 0`.
+In the case of `cubeInteger` it is a reasonable assumption that the result of squaring an integer of size `n` will be of size about `3n`, so we define the memory costing function to be `n -> 3*n + 0`.

 #### Step 8